Joseane-Guedes/Joseane-Guedes/README.md

 </h1>
 <hr/>
 <p align='justify'>
  <b> Hello world! </b> 👋 My name is Joseane, but you can call me Josie 👧 💻!
 I made a career change into web development in 2020.
-Before that, I worked at the third largest bank in South America!
+Before that, I worked at the third-largest bank in South America!
 My journey into the banking sector ended because I was looking forward to new chalenges in New Zealand where I had a great time studying and working with people from all corners of the world... 🗺️ </p>

  <p align='justify'> I’m currently working on my skills at {Reprograma}.
 My first formal contact with programming was at Programaria and Reprograma!
 They're both intensive courses made to women that have not had the opportunity to study technology before.
 The course's main purpose is to insert more female professionals into the tech industry.
 Challenges bring personal growth and that's why I've decided to overcome the challenges of being a woman in Tech. </p>
 <p align='center'>